Lab Members

 MPH, Data Analyst

-Victoria is passionate about finding data-driven solutions to health inequities.
-She has a special interest in using machine learning & data visualization to deliver clear, accessible insights into health.
-A longtime Chicago resident, she holds a B.S. in Biology from North Central College and an MPH in Biostatistics from the University of Illinois at Chicago.
-She joined the lab as a data analyst in August 2020.
-During her free time, you can find her keeping the sport of rollerblading alive, checking out new vegetarian restaurants, hanging out with her cats, and working as a freelance makeup artist.
+Victoria is passionate about finding data-driven solutions to improve the health of all people.
+She has special interests in using machine learning and data visualization to deliver clear, accessible insights into health.
+She holds a B.S. in Biology from North Central College, an MPH in Biostatistics from the University of Illinois at Chicago, and is currently a PhD candidate in epidemiology at the University of Illinois at Chicago.
+She joined the lab as a data analyst in 2020.
+During her free time, you can find her running on the 606, entertaining her two cats, and checking out new vegetarian restaurants.

 Jie Zhao